 ConsumerAffairs’ Guide to 3D Printers – Provides an introductory overview of 3D printing with expert comparisons of some of the top 3D Printers as well as hundreds of verified consumer reviews.
 Useful for those who don’t know a high-quality lot about 3D printers and their differences.

 40 STEM apps – The name says it all for kids.

 Bouncy Ball – Great for classroom management; the balls bounce on the level of noise in the classroom.

-Brainshark – myBrainshark is one of the best educational websites that allows students to add a voice over to Word documents, Powerpoint presentations, videos and photo albums- or to just produce podcasts.
+Brainshark – myBrainshark is one of the best educational websites that allow students to add a voice over to Word documents, Powerpoint presentations, videos, and photo albums- or to just produce podcasts.